philgentric/klik/README.md

 1. cd klik
 2. install JDK version 11
 3. install gradle (tested with gradle 6.7.1, not tested for Gradle 7)
-4. gradle clean (optional)
-5. gradle build
+4. gradle build
-6. gradle run
+5. gradle run

 # Compile & run klik as a java application, using maven